jaan/range/README.md

 range.logarithmicRange(121)--> 100-1000
 ```
 ###Custom Step Range:
-It provides a range in this custom pattern based on your steps
+It provides a range in this custom pattern based on your input steps
 If the step value is 25, then pattern is
 ```
 0-25